cyberspace1902/Cyber-Space-Guide/CommonSolution/index.md

 > Run them in online mode, and disconnect internet connection once when you enter the game main menu.
 If it doesn't work, try also uninstall Rockstar Launcher and restart the game.

+### 2.1.
+I ran the game in online mode but it still doesn't work.

+> Try to use your mobile hotspot to start the game, your internet firewall/router/isp is blocked Rockstar Services.

 ### 3. RDR2 activation error.

 > Run them in online mode, and disconnect internet connection once when you enter the game main menu.